The COVID-19 (coronavirus) pandemic puts extra stress on people with special needs, disabilities and family carers.

 Display a poster

-Put a poster in a visible place to explain the most ways of preventing the spread of coronavirus.
+Put a poster in a visible place to explain the best ways of preventing the spread of COVID-19.

 Have a plan for who you can call if you need any essential items.
 Prepare what you’ll need for this time.

 This may include:

 - 1 to 2 weeks of essential supplies, including food and cleaning items

 - continence aids, wipes, catheters, feeding tube gear to last up to a month